-- 4. a.
+- a.
 Effective September 1, 1990 employees will be placed on the CAGS/M+45 Column if: - i.
 They have a CAGS or equivalent degree, such as Ed.S (Education Specialist) from an accredited institution or earned Doctorate, or - ii.
 They have completed 15 hours of course-work approved by the Superintendent beyond the M+30, 3 of which are to be completed after September 1, 1989.
 (NOTE: Effective September 1, 1989 courses completed by teachers and where tuition has been paid for or reimbursed by the Committee will not count toward movement on the salary schedule.) - b.
 Effective September 1, 1991 employees will be placed on the DR/M+60 column if: - i.
-They have an earned Doctorate, or - ii.
+They have an earned Doctorate, or

+- ii.
 They have completed 15 hours of course-work approved by the Superintendent beyond the M+45, 6 of which are to be completed after September 1, 1989.
-(NOTE: Effective September 1, 1989 courses completed by teachers and where tuition has been paid for or reimbursed by the Committee will not count toward movement on the salary schedule.) - 5.
-Assistants to the Principals shall be paid an annual stipend of \$6,159 for 2021-2022, \$6,297 for 2022-2023 and \$6,423 for 2023-2024, which shall then be added to the salary value for the step and degree held by the individual concerned. - 6.
-Guidance counselors, school psychologists, and teachers assigned to the alternative school shall be paid an annual stipend of \$6,159 for 2021-2022, \$6,297 for 2022-2023 and \$6,423 for 2023-2024.
-The above positions receive such stipend compensation because, inherent in such positions, the employees work an additional week before school opens, an additional week after school closes, and additional time beyond the regular teacher workday during the school year.
-Only guidance counselors, school psychologists, and teachers assigned to the alternative school shall receive such compensation. - 7.
+(NOTE: Effective September 1, 1989 courses completed by teachers and where tuition has been paid for or reimbursed by the Committee will not count toward movement on the salary schedule.) - 3.
+Assistants to the Principals shall be paid an annual stipend of \$6,616 for 2024-2025 \$6,831 for 2025-2026, \$7,070 for 2026-2027 and \$7,300 for 2027-2028, which shall then be added to the salary value for the step and degree held by the individual concerned. - 4.
+School counselors, school psychologists, and teachers assigned to the alternative school shall be paid an annual stipend of \$6,616 for 2024-2025, \$6,831 for 2025-2026, \$7,070 for 2026-2027, and \$7,300 for 2027-2028 The above positions receive such stipend compensation because, inherent in such positions, the employees work an additional week before school opens, an additional week after school closes, and additional time beyond the regular teacher workday during the school year.
+Only School counselors, school psychologists, and teachers assigned to the alternative school shall receive such compensation. - 5.
 All bargaining unit members, except those noted immediately above, shall be paid their annual base salary solely according to the salary schedule (Appendix A).
 In an emergency situation, an administrator may request a unit member (e.g. teacher, social worker) to come to work on a day outside the contractually defined teacher work year.
-A unit member able to so serve shall be paid at her/his per diem rate. - 8.
-The payment for tutoring students shall be \$30.00 per hour. - 9.
-High school teachers who teach AP classes after school shall be paid a stipend by semester: 2021-2022: Semester 1 \$992.32, Semester 2 \$637.92, Full Year \$1,603.24.
-2022-2023: Semester 1 \$1,014.65, Semester 2 \$652.27, Full Year \$1,639.31.
-2023-2024: Semester 1 \$1,034.94, Semester 2 \$665.32, Full Year \$1,672.10. - 10.
-Nurses who have successfully completed the National Certified School Nurse program shall be placed on the Master's column of the salary schedule (NCSN=MS/Med). - 11.
-A clothing allowance of two hundred and twenty five (\$225.00) will be paid during the month of November along with the Nurses purchasing Lab Coats that must be worn at appropriate agreeable times. - 12.
-RN Coverage School nurses receive a stipend payment (see Appendix A-13) when called to cover more than one school.
-At Danvers High School and Holten Richmond Middle School, when one nurse is called to cover another school or when one nurse is left to cover either school with no sub, stipend shall be paid to each nurse.
+A unit member able to so serve shall be paid at her/his per diem rate.

+- 6. The payment for tutoring students shall be \$30.00 per hour. - 7.
+High school teachers who teach AP classes after school shall be paid a stipend by semester: